Percy Baneshik lecture and an Award function on 27 July 2023

 Dr Betty Govinden fulfils all three categories of service.

-She is Senior Research Associate of the School of Education at the University of KwaZulu-Natal.
+She was a Senior Research Associate of the School of Education at the University of KwaZulu-Natal for man years .
 Betty has served the cause of English with distinction not only as a researcher and speaker but also as a published poet, frequently writing poems celebrating fellow members of EASA such as that for our Patron, Pitika Ntuli, and that for the late Lewis Nkosi.
 She has also written particularly moving poems in praise of iconic figures such as Archbishop Desmond Tutu, Steve Biko, and Mahatma Gandi.
 Over the years, she has exposed fellow South Africans to Indian writers like Rabindranath Tagore, and to South African writers, such as the late Ronnie Govender and Mafika Pascal Gwala.
 She contributes to SAHISTORYONLINE paying tribute, for example, to Nobandile Biko [Steve Biko’s sister].

 She has published peer reviewed articles in Agenda, Empowering Women for Gender Equity, African Perspectives of Researching Teaching and Learning and The English Academy Review.
 A forthcoming chapter in Labour, Law, and Wayward Lives: South Asian Migrations in Global and Comparative History (Bloomsbury Press) on Indenture and Apartheid [The story of a Grandmother] illustrates her international input.
 In addition, Betty writes book reviews, participates in panel discussions, and has presented scholarly lectures both locally and abroad (in Sweden, Spain, Morocco and India, for example).